gisiahq/gisia/README.md

 ### ⚠️ Third-Party References Disclaimer

-You may notice references to **"GitLab"** in server responses, logs, or internal messages.
+You may notice references to **"GitLab"** in server responses, HTTP headers, logs, or internal messages.
-These come from reused **GitLab FOSS (MIT-licensed) components** or code segments.
+These occur for two reasons: Gisia reuses **GitLab FOSS (MIT-licensed)** components, and Gisia implements GitLab's API and configuration formats (such as `.gitlab-ci.yml` and the runner job API) so that self-hosted GitLab Runner can interoperate with Gisia.
+Such references are used solely to identify those formats and products.

 **Gisia is not affiliated with, endorsed by, or associated with GitLab Inc.**
 All trademarks and brand names belong to their respective owners.